dfinity/motoko/doc/md/reference/language-manual.md

 All varieties of shared functions may call unshared functions.

-Composite queries, though composable, can only be called externally (from a frontend) and cannot be initiated from an actor.
+Composite queries, though composable, can only be called externally such as from a frontend and cannot be initiated from an actor.

 ### Blocks